Lars Nootbaar Player Props: Cardinals vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.
+- The Astros pitching staff is sixth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Astros have a 3.57 team ERA that is No. 1 among all MLB pitching staffs.
+- The Astros have the second-ranked team ERA among all league pitching staffs (3.61).

 © 2023 Data Skrive.
 All rights reserved.